 - Label Placement: Determine the placement of the label that you set previously concerning the input field.
 The available options are Top, Left, Right, and Default.
 All of those are self-explanatory except the Default.
 What it means is that it will represent your global label placement settings.

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

 - CSV Data Source: Upload your chained select CSV file or provide a remote URL.
-In order to populate the field, you need to upload a CSV file or input a remote csv url.
-A demo file is given in here, you have to follow the file data structure otherwise it will not work.
+In order to populate the field, you need to upload a CSV file or input a remote CSV URL.
+A demo file is given here; you must follow the file data structure; otherwise, it will not work.

 Here is a screenshot of the input using this data.